 Dave Ullman, one of Steph and Maggie’s coaches, insisted that they use a Windex (masthead fly) on top of their mast.
 You can also use shroud telltales, but a Windex is less disturbed by the flow around the sails.
 The Windex accurately indicates the apparent wind, which is essential for:

 - Lane management.
-If your Windex points to another boat, you’re in what Steph and Maggie call the “red zone” – bad air.
+If your Windex points back to another boat, you’re in what Steph and Maggie call the “red zone” – bad air.
 Think ahead to avoid the red zone and take action immediately if you’re in it.

 - Shift identification.
 As we pointed out in Play the Shifts Downwind – Check Your Understanding, it’s harder to detect shifts downwind.
 That’s why a Windex or shroud telltales are so important downwind.